kerbrose/study-plan/notes.md

 ]
 ```

-- video 127: using `router-outlet` tag to display route content
+- video 127: setting up and loading routes. using `router-outlet` tag to display route content

 - video 128: navigating with router link; using `routerLink` directive, you can also use property binding.
 ```html